Leprechaun in the Hood: Plot

 After killing Reverend Hanson, Jackie Dee and Chow, and their transgender friend Fontaine, the Leprechaun catches up to the three friends at the hip-hop contest they entered to win a chance to go to Las Vegas and earn a shot at a record label.
 The Leprechaun magically forces Stray Bullet to point his gun at Butch's head, threatening to kill him if the flute isn't returned to him.
 Postmaster P. reluctantly complies but then foolishly charges the Leprechaun, only for the Leprechaun to force Stray Bullet to shoot himself in the head while Postmaster P. and Butch watch in horror.

 Later, Butch visits Postmaster P. at his grandma's house and convinces him to use a joint laced with four-leaf clovers to strip the Leprechaun of his powers in order to steal back the flute and use it to find success in Las Vegas.

 Postmaster P. and Butch, disguised in drag, visit the club in which the Leprechaun has taken up residence.
 Postmaster P. breaks the Leprechaun's spell on the Zombie Fly Girls by having them smoke one of the clover joints in order to find the Leprechaun.
 The duo then goes upstairs to find the Leprechaun, who wants the dressed-up Postmaster P. to give him a blowjob.
 Before proceeding any further, the Leprechaun smokes the clover joint and passes out.
-After avenging Stray Bullet's death, the boys take the flute and head downstairs to escape, only to be intercepted by Mack Daddy, who shoots Butch, killing him.
+After avenging the death of Stray Bullet, the boys take the flute and head downstairs to escape, only to be intercepted by Mack Daddy, who shoots Butch, killing him.
 Postmaster P. retaliates by shooting Mack Daddy three times.
 No longer under the effects of the clover, the Leprechaun comes downstairs and uses magic to pin Postmaster P. against a girder.
 Postmaster P. then distracts the Leprechaun, allowing the bullet-ridden Mack Daddy to hit the Leprechaun with a wooden chair.
 Immediately, the Leprechaun uses magic to explode Mack Daddy's torso, but with the last of his strength, Mack Daddy throws the magic amulet in the air.

 Some time later, Postmaster P. is now a successful rapper.
 However, when he removes his sunglasses, it's shown that his irises glow a neon green, which indicates that he is under the Leprechaun's spell, who is now his manager.
 The Leprechaun then tells the audience that he taught Postmaster P. everything he knows, before rapping about being an evil leprechaun.
+The Leprechaun has taken over the music world.